rboyer/devconsul/README.md

 ## Getting Started

+1. Fork this repository.
+I'm not currently making guarantees about destructive changes to this repository.

+2. Create a `consul.hcl` file (see below).

-1. Run `make`.
+3. Run `make`.
 This will create any necessary docker containers that you may lack.

-2. Run `make up`.
+4. Run `make up`.
 This will bring up the containers with docker-compose, and then `devconsul boot` to bootstrap the cluster.

-3. If you wish to destroy everything, run `make down`.
+5. If you wish to destroy everything, run `make down`.

+## If you are developing consul

+1. From your `consul` working copy run `make dev-docker`.
+This will update a `consul-dev:latest` docker image locally.

+2. From your `devconsul` working copy run `make force-docker` to rebuild the images locally to use that binary.

+3. Set `consul_image = "consul-dev:latest"` in your `config.hcl` file
+   (discussed below).
+You may wish to just start from the `example-dev-connect--config.hcl` file in this repository.

 ## Configuration